 There’s a pervasive syndrome that has been affecting the equine world for years, decades really.
 Yet it goes on, without discussion, mostly unchecked, and untreated.
 It’s known only as GPS (Good Pony Syndrome) to professionals who can only roll their eyes as they observe it.
 GPS has its roots in well-intentioned horse owners who want […]

 Three fun things you can do with your horse this winter without freezing your buns off!
-Winter brings short days, cold temperatures and hard footing to most of every season.
-While these issues certainly do limit the time and types of activities we can do with our horses, they don’t have to bring all horse activities to a full stop.
+Winter brings short days, cold temperatures and hard footing.
+That might put a damper on your carriage driving, but it doesn’t have to bring all horse activities to a full stop.
 This time of year is a great time to […]

 Here’s a rare experience for me; Sitting down on a Sunday morning with coffee doing some reading.
 It’s rare because Sundays are not usually my low activity days for me.
 During the year I’m usually pretty engaged in some activity on weekend days.
 Sunday mornings usually involve getting up a little earlier in the morning […]